 Established in 1977, the Harold W. Rosenthal Fellowship was created to expose young scholars of international relations to the inner workings of the U.S. Federal Government and Capitol Hill.
 The Fellowship honors the memory of Harold Rosenthal, a young Senate staff member who was a victim of international terrorism.
 As a tribute to his memory, service, and commitment to the profession of international affairs, a select group of graduate students from APSIA schools are chosen to become Rosenthal Fellows each year.

 I. Features of the Program

 The Rosenthal Fellowship offers qualified students the opportunity to spend a summer in Washington, D.C. pursuing professional fellowship positions with a Member of Congress or in the U.S. Federal Government.
 Fellows receive fellowship placements and, in some cases, financial stipends to support their summer in Washington.
 Rosenthal Fellows also join the ranks of a growing and vibrant alumni network, whose members stretch the globe.

 While in Washington, fellows are encouraged to attend the Rosenthal Roundtable Series.
 These lectures and panels provide students with the chance to discuss international issues with key decision-makers and government representatives.
 In addition to the opportunity to share knowledge and debate, the discussions offer networking experience for students with policymakers and Rosenthal Alumni.

-Rosenthal Fellows also receive preferred consideration for the European Visitors Program.
+Rosenthal Fellows also receive preferred consideration for the European Union Visitors Program.